-10 Quick Restaurant SEO Tips to Boost Your Google Search Visibility
+11 SEO Tips To Boost Your Restaurant Visibility In Search

 Having a wealth of engaging and helpful content on your site will serve you well if it is valuable to your prospects and customers.
 Building a strong brand will translate to better rankings, higher brand recall, and greater brand affinity.

-Keep in mind that content doesn’t all have to be written copy; you can present your menus, in-house promotions and more through video, photography, and graphics.
+Keep in mind that content doesn’t all have to be written copy; you can present your menus, in-house promotions, and more through video, photography, and graphics.

 The search engines are focused on context and not just the keywords on your site.

 By identifying and regularly generating new content, you also can keep the pipeline full of engaging material that helps you stand out from your competition.

-For example, if you have a niche restaurant, embrace that and set yourself apart from the generic chain down the street.
+For example, if you have a niche restaurant, embrace that and set yourself apart from the generic chain down the street (no offense if you own, operate, or do marketing for a chain – you have a different challenge of scaling your efforts).

 Share information about the founders, the culture, and most importantly – the product.

-Give details about your menu including sourcing of ingredients, how you developed recipes, and the compelling reason your chicken marsala is the best in town.
+Give details about your menu, including sourcing of ingredients, how you developed recipes, and the compelling reason your chicken marsala is the best in town.

 6. Consider Content Localization